 There are predetermined quantities that have different penalties, ranging up to life imprisonment for large commercial quantities.

-Charges for smaller quantities of supply can be heard in the local court, which has a less severe maximum penalty than the district court.
+Charges of drug supply for less than the commercial quantity can be dealt with in the local court, where there is a maximum penalty of two years’ imprisonment.